 - Forwarding operations are unidirectional, sending image data to pre-programmed email addresses, folders and forwarding servers only.
-Since there is no receiving aspect, it is not possible for the Scanner function to receive any illegal data from an external I/F. - When sending image data to an SMTP server, it is possible to introduce an authentication process at the POP server before making the connection to the SMTP server (POP before SMTP), and at the SMTP server itself (SMTP authentication). - When sending image data to an SMTP server or Windows PC (SMB), it is possible to encrypt the password using a DIGEST-MD5 or CRAM-MD5 algorithm. - The TWAIN driver will not process any binary data that does not conform to the predetermined protocol of the command I/F. The protocols used are SNMPv1, v2 and v3.
+Since there is no receiving aspect, it is not possible for the Scanner function to receive any illegal data from an external I/F. - When sending image data to an SMTP server, it is possible to introduce an authentication process at the POP server before making the connection to the SMTP server (POP before SMTP), and at the SMTP server itself (SMTP authentication). - When sending image data to an SMTP server or Windows PC (SMB), it is possible to encrypt the password using a DIGEST-MD5 or CRAM-MD5 algorithm. - The TWAIN driver will not process any binary data that does not conform to the predetermined protocol of the command I/F. The supported protocols are SNMPv1, v2 and v3.
+When using SNMP v3, it is necessary to use the TWAIN V4 driver.
+In order to utilize the authentication features with the TWAIN V4 driver, the operator must first set the necessary authentication information in the authentication tool that comes with the driver.